See the evidence why continuity of care is at risk

 Motivational Interviewing at Beecon Recovery: Why It Works Here

-Most programs tell clients what to do.
+Most programs tell patients what to do.
 We teach them to believe they can — and show them why it matters.

 We Don’t Just Say Recovery Is Possible.
 We Prove It.